nunit/NUnit.Cake.Recipe/README.md

 ## Supported Arguments

-The recipe supports a number of standard arguments for use in any project that uses it.
-Additional arguments may be supported directly by the user's `build.cake` if necessary but must not conflict with the built-in arguments.
+The recipe supports a number of standard command-line arguments.
+Additional arguments may be supported directly by the user's `build.cake` file, but must not conflict with the built-in arguments.

 Arguments taking a value may use  `=` or space to separate the name from the value.

 #### --target, -t=TARGET
 The name of the TARGET task to be run, e.g. Test.
 Default is "Build."